echoprotocol/echowiki/how-to/committee-node-launch-&-committee-usage/publish-asset-feeds.md

-# How to: Echo Committee publishes new rates for ETH and BTC
+# How to: Echo committee publishes new rates for ETH and BTC

 Committee members can publish feeds for committee fed asset via method in wallet api.